 You can select and de-select multiple items on Start menu just by right-clicking/flicking.
 The list of available commands changes according to the types of selected items.

-Because tiles on Windows 8 Start screen are not (and cannot be) sorted by name, you must rearrange them manually.
-Just click and hold (or touch and hold) on a tile and then drag it to the position you like.
+In Windows 8, click and hold (or touch and hold) on a tile and then drag it to the position you like.
 You can move only one tile at a time.

 If you want to create a new group or section of tiles, drag a tile to a free space on Start screen until a wide vertical bar appears.
 Then release mouse button or lift your finger.